 Notorious describes the past of 24 de Mayo Plaza.
 Crime proliferated for a long time in and around this square.
 I still get warnings from the locals.
 Yet, others want me to believe all crime disappeared and I don't have to worry...so, I don't stay away.
-I just practice caution, and I look to see that the patrols patrol visibly.
+I just practice caution, and I look around for visible patrols.

 Past Arco de La Reina and Museo de La Ciudad - just before ascending to El Panecillo - it spreads to either side at the end of Garcia Moreno street.

 Spontaneously, Quitenos celebrate and parade through the streets culminating here.
 Most Sundays something's happening.
 This time a parade for animal rights provided the perfect excuse, and I enjoyed watching the stilt dance.